-Is it true that the rating of Nikolai Chausko a week before his execution was 99%?
+Is it true that Nicolae Ceausescu's rating was 99% a week before his execution?

-Many sources write about the unprecedented high ranking of the Romanian dictator in the last days of his life.
-We checked how correct such information is.
+Many sources write about the unprecedentedly high rating of the Romanian dictator in the last days of his life.
+We have checked whether such information is correct.

-December 25, 1989 President of Socialist Romania Nicholas Chausko and his wife Elena were shot The elite unit of the Romanian troops.
-A week before, the dictator went on a visit to Iran, believing that with the demonstrations that began on December 17, the secret police secret police will cope in Timisoar.
-However, upon return (December 20), he discovered that the excitement was ongoing.
-Chalus made a television to the nation, in which he hinted at "the intervention of external forces in the internal affairs of Romania" and "aggression in relation to the Romanian sovereignty."
-The next day Chausky Turned To the participants of the thousands of thousands in their support, but the reaction of the crowd turned out to be unexpectedly inhospitable.
-December 22, he and his wife made an attempt to appeal to the masses from his roof giant palace, however, as a result, under the aim of the chambers of the world media Saved from the reprisal Only thanks to the helicopter.
-This was followed by two days of flights from one residence to another, arrest, court and execution in the city of Tyrgovishta.
+On December 25, 1989, the President of Socialist Romania, Nicolae Ceausescu, and his wife Elena were shot elite unit of the Romanian troops.
+A week earlier, the dictator went on a visit to Iran, believing that the secret police of the Securitate would cope with the demonstrations that began on December 17 in Timisoara.
+However, upon his return (December 20), he found that the unrest continued.
+Ceausescu made a televised address to the nation, in which he hinted at “interference by external forces in the internal affairs of Romania” and “aggression towards Romanian sovereignty.”
+The next day Ceausescu appealed to the participants of a rally of thousands in his support, but the reaction of the crowd turned out to be unexpectedly unfriendly.
+On December 22, he and his wife made an attempt to appeal to the masses from the roof of their giant palace, however, in the end, under the gun of the cameras of the world media escaped the massacre only thanks to the helicopter.
+This was followed by two days of flights from one residence to another, arrest, trial and execution in the city of Targovishte.

-Already these facts say that in a week or even a month before the shooting, the real popularity of Chausko was unlikely to reach such serious indicators.
-Of course, we can assume that the dictator simply reported the numbers that he wanted to hear (as it was with an individual newspaper For the elderly Portuguese leader of Salazar), but it cannot be said that sociological surveys in totalitarian countries in the 1980s were generally a popular instrument.
-This is these days in democratic Romania can conduct a survey and suddenly Find outthat the deceased Nikolai Chausko has support for 64% of potential voters, which is much higher than that of the current president of the country.
-However, until the mid-2010s, information about the unprecedented rating of Chausko before the execution is not found on Russian-speaking resources, not to mention Romanian-speaking.
+These facts alone indicate that a week or even a month before the execution, Ceausescu’s real popularity could hardly have reached such serious levels.
+We, of course, can assume that the dictator was simply told the numbers he wanted to hear (as was the case with the individual newspaper for the elderly Portuguese leader Salazar), however, it cannot be said that opinion polls in totalitarian countries in the 1980s were generally a popular tool.
+These days in democratic Romania they can conduct a survey and suddenly find outthat the late Nicolae Ceausescu has the support of 64% of potential voters, which is significantly higher than that of the current president of the country.
+However, until the mid-2010s, information about Ceausescu’s unprecedented rating before the execution was not found on Russian-language resources, let alone Romanian-language ones.

-It remains to assume that such an idea could be based on the results of more large -scale events: elections and referenda.
-The latter in the republic is really periodically carried out.
-For example, on November 23, 1986, the country's population is virtually unanimous (the turnout is 99.99%, for 100%, 228 people did not appear) voted for reducing the number of army and reducing expenses in service by 5%.
-As for the elections, in the socialist era, the president was elected for a five -year term not by popular vote, but by parliament - the Great National Assembly (VSS) - on the recommendation of the Central Committee of the Communist Party of Romania and the Front of Democracy and Socialist Unity.
-Chausko was the only senior official within the framework of such a system - he was unanimously elected parliament in 1974 and re -elected in 1980 and 1985.
-Thus, the scale of popular popularity or support of Chausko in 1989 by these data cannot be judged.
-Of course, the parliamentary elections were held in Romania (usually shortly before the presidential), and the party led by Chayesu always won them, namely 1975 (98.8%), 1980 (98.5%) and 1985 (97.7%) years, which is also chronologically enough from 1989.
+It remains to be assumed that such a view could be based on the results of larger-scale events: elections and referendums.
+The latter in the republic indeed periodically were carried out.
+For example, on November 23, 1986, the population of the country was virtually unanimous (99.99% turnout, 100% for, 228 people did not show up) voted for reducing the size of the army and reducing arms costs by 5%.
+As for elections, in the socialist era the president was elected for a five-year term not by popular vote, but by parliament - the Grand National Assembly (GNA) - on the recommendation of the Central Committee of the Communist Party of Romania and the Front for Democracy and Socialist Unity.
+Ceausescu was the only senior official under such a system - he was unanimously elected by parliament in 1974 and re-elected in 1980 and 1985.
+Thus, the scale of popular popularity or support for Ceausescu in 1989 cannot be judged from these data.
+Of course, parliamentary elections were also held in Romania (usually shortly before the presidential elections), and the party led by Ceausescu always won them, namely in 1975 (98.8%), 1980 (98.5%) and 1985 (97.7%) years, which chronologically is also quite far from 1989.

-The only event of 1989 at which the candidacy of Nicholas Chausko was considered, became XIV Congress of the Communist Party of Romaniaheld on November 20-24, 1989.
-November 20 Chausko Read his six -hour report, and four days later was unanimously (3308 of 3308) re -elected To the post of General Secretary of the Communist Party of Romania.
-It was just a month before the revolution and the execution of the Ceausescu couple, which, perhaps, became many years later the reason for the appearance of rumors about the “99 percent support” of the Romanian leader at that time.
-However, given the miserable of parliamentary votes and the anticipation of such votes, it would be incorrect to talk about the popular support of Chauser.
+The only event in 1989 at which the candidacy of Nicolae Ceausescu was considered was XIV Congress of the Communist Party of Romania, held November 20–24, 1989.
+November 20 Ceausescu read out his six-hour report, and four days later was unanimously (3308 out of 3308) re-elected to the post of General Secretary of the Communist Party of Romania.
+This was just a month before the revolution and the execution of the Ceausescu couple, which may have become many years later the reason for the appearance of rumors about “99 percent support” for the Romanian leader at that time.
+However, given the unrepresentativeness of parliamentary votes and the predetermination of such votes, it would be incorrect to talk about popular support for Ceausescu.

-Interestingly, in 2019, five years after the replicated message, Boris Vishnevsky corrected his own formulation.
-In his publications In VKontakte, dedicated to the 30th anniversary of the dictator’s execution, he wrote: “A month before, in November 1989, at the congress of the Romanian Communist Party, he was applauded 62 times.
-Its rating, if it had been measured then, probably would have been 99%. ” Thus, Vishnevsky, in fact, in direct text, said that no measurement of the popularity of Chausko was carried out in the last month of his life.
+Interestingly, in 2019, five years after the message was circulated, Boris Vishnevsky corrected his own wording.
+In his publications on VKontakte, dedicated to the 30th anniversary of the dictator’s execution, he wrote: “A month before, in November 1989, at the congress of the Romanian Communist Party he received a standing ovation 62 times.
+His rating, if it had been measured then, would probably have been 99%.”
+Thus, Vishnevsky, in fact, stated in plain text that no measurements of Ceausescu’s popularity were taken in the last month of his life.

 Most likely not true